L. Reuteri Superfood Starter FAQs

 One thing that's important to know is that separation is not a sign of failure.
-Whey can be the normal result of lower-fat milk or the lactoglobulin in milk not been denatured.
-The whey is very healthy and contains the L. reuteri, as do the curds.
-You might need to heat the milk to 195ºF / 90ºC for 10 minutes then cool it down to add the culture.
-Commercial yogurts also tend to separate during production.
-The reason they look so smooth and uniform when you open the tub is that they add a 'stabilizer' additive.
-We do not add any additives to our L. Reuteri starter culture.
+Whey can be the normal result of lower-fat milk or the lactoglobulin in the milk has not been denatured.
+The whey is very healthy and contains L. reuteri, as do the curds.

-Whether separated or not, your fermented superfood contains L. Reuteri in both the curds (solids) and the whey (liquid).
+Whether separated or not, your fermented superfood contains L. reuteri in both the curds (solids) and the whey (liquid).
 The whey is good to drink and is healthy.
-It has a lot of protein, calcium, Vitamin D, and high levels of B vitamins.
-Despite the similarity to yogurt, L. Reuteri is not a traditional yogurt.
-L. Reuteri is a cultured dairy superfood that can take different forms some thinner, some thicker, depending on the milk(s) you use.
+It has a lot of protein, calcium, vitamin D, and high levels of B vitamins.

 Can I Blend the L. Reuteri Yogurt in a Blender?

 I don’t believe that it hurts to blend probiotic foods.
 They’ve questioned this about kefir too, but the bacteria are so small I think it would be very hard to kill it.
 I’ve also started feeling the benefits of this yogurt and I blend it all the time.
 It creates a nice feeling of well-being and I’m seeing it in my kids too.